 What Responsive Website Means: Improve Engagement On Your Website With 4 Easy Steps!

 If your ideal client visits your website right now, would they be welcomed by a process for them to follow that feels like you’re holding their hand as they learn how to work with you?
 Can you safely testify that they leave your services shouting, “Oh my gosh!
 That was so simple, I only wish I had more things to buy”?
-Or, are they typically overwhelmed by having too many options to choose from, and feel like you’ve left them hanging on account of not knowing where the starting line is to your services?
+Or, are they typically overwhelmed by having too many options to choose from, and feel like you’ve left them hanging on account of not knowing where the starting line is?

+Here is the path that led my unicorn client to me.
 But first, a bit of context.

 Think Of The Best Book You’ve Ever Read